opensafely/documentation/docs/pipelines.md

 It will create the two files as specified in the `analysis/model.do` script.

-To force the dependencies to be run you can use for example `opensafely run run_model -f`.
+To force the dependencies to be run you can use for example `opensafely run run_model --force-run-dependencies`, or `-f` for short.
-This will ensure that both the `run_model` and `generate_study_population` actions are run, even if `input.csv` already exists.
+This will ensure for example that both the `run_model` and `generate_study_population` actions are run, even if `input.csv` already exists.

 To run all actions, you can use a special `run_all` action which is created for you (no need to define it in your `project.yaml`):